Session Isolation

 People Also Ask

-Session isolation ensures each user session runs in its own isolated environment, with separate storage for cookies, tokens, cache and other data.
-This prevents data sharing across sessions and contexts, blocking cross-site tracking, session hijacking and information leakage.
-Browsers and applications enforce session isolation via storage partitioning, process separation and strict same-origin policies, ensuring that activity in one session cannot affect or access another.
+Session isolation ensures each user session runs in its own isolated environment, with separate storage for cookies, tokens, cache, and other data.
+This prevents data sharing across sessions and contexts, blocking cross-site tracking, session hijacking, and information leakage.
+Browsers and applications enforce session isolation through storage partitioning, process separation, and strict same-origin policies, ensuring that activity in one session cannot affect or access another.

-Session 0 isolation is a Windows security feature (since Vista) that reserves session 0 exclusively for system services and drivers, while all interactive user desktops run in sessions 1 and above.
-By separating services from user sessions, it prevents services from displaying UI or sending window messages directly to users—blocking “shatter” attacks and reducing the risk of privilege escalation.
+Session 0 isolation is a Windows security feature, introduced with Windows Vista, that reserves session 0 exclusively for system services and drivers while all interactive user desktops run in sessions 1 and above.
+By separating services from user sessions, it prevents services from displaying UI or sending window messages directly to users, reducing the risk of shatter attacks and privilege escalation.

 Process isolation is an operating-system mechanism that keeps each program running in its own protected environment.
-The OS gives every process its own virtual address space, CPU context and resource handles, enforced by hardware features like the memory management unit and privilege levels.
-This separation prevents one process from reading or altering another’s memory or resources, improving stability and security.
-When processes need to communicate, they use controlled interprocess communication channels, ensuring data exchange happens only through approved interfaces.
+The OS gives every process its own virtual address space, CPU context, and resource handles, enforced by hardware features like the memory management unit and privilege levels.
+This separation prevents one process from reading or altering another’s memory or resources.
+When processes need to communicate, they use controlled interprocess communication channels so data exchange happens only through approved interfaces.